Why Adalo Works for Building QR Scanning Apps

 How does Adalo store data from QR code scans?

-Adalo automatically saves all QR code scan results in the same cloud collections that house your app's data.
-By adding the QR scanner component, you can configure actions like Create, Update, or Delete to store scanned information in a collection you’ve set up - such as "Scanned Codes" or "Visits."
+Adalo saves all QR code scan results in cloud collections that house your app's data.
+Configure actions like Create, Update, or Delete to store scanned information in collections you've set up.
+Each scan generates a new record with details like user email, encoded information, and timestamp.
+Paid plans have no record limits, so high-volume scanning apps won't hit database caps.